Cobb County DUI Lawyers

 Cobb County Adult Detention Center

 There is a saying that “a person who represents himself has a fool for a client.”
-It is not a good idea to enter a guilty plea yourself to driving under the influence charges in Cobb County.
+It is not a good idea to represent yourself to fight your charges or enter a guilty plea to Driving Under the Influence in Cobb County.
 Driving Under the Influence cases in Cobb County are some of the most severe cases prosecuted in Cobb County State Court.
+If you are not an experienced lawyer in DUI defense, you do not know what defenses to look for.
 Even if you think you are guilty and may not want to fight your Cobb DUI case all the way, there are matters that a skilled Cobb County DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring Chestney & Sullivan rather than representing yourself:

-• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself to Driving Under the Influence or DUI Child Endangerment.
 Suppose a Cobb DUI officer has arrested you.
 In that case, you will be taken to the Cobb County Adult Detention Center, and you likely were notified of an administrative license suspension action.
 Enter a guilty plea without adequately addressing the license suspension action.
 You will not be able to get a limited permit (if you are eligible to get one at all) until and unless the administrative action is conducted correctly.

 • If your license is suspended for refusing the Cobb DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Cobb DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Other charges, besides your Cobb DUI charge, maybe more serious and carry more punishment than the Driving Under the Influence charge itself.
+• Other charges, besides your Cobb DUI charge, may be more severe and carry more punishment than the Driving Under the Influence charge, like Vehicular Homicide, Fleeing and Attempting to Elude, Hit and Run, or Felony drug charges.

 • Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced Cobb DUI attorney who is familiar with the municipal courts in Cobb County, as well as Cobb County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or whether it is best to take your case to trial.